SherG/audiotonic/src/site/about.md

 subtitle: Plan your Alexa skill today
 ---

-## Let's start something
+## Explore what's possible

-Explore of what's possible for your business.
+We'll start with a discovery call.

 ## Okay, I'm in